 Why do Businesses Need to Pivot?

 Business is all about evolving, trying new things, and seeing the results.
 The necessity to pivot a company has reached unprecedented heights due to a rapid global transformation.
 More and more industries are taking advantage of digitalization, even the historically not initiatives.
-Ad companies, for example, are shifting their focus from banner advertisements to programmatic ads or content marketing.
+Ad companies, for example, are shifting their focus from banner maker advertisements to programmatic ads or content marketing.

 Depending on the industry, the reason for pivoting might be pretty diverse.
 For instance, pivoting helps start-ups establish a viable idea that will sell to customers and generate a profit.
 On the other hand, developed enterprises shift to expand a company’s existing base and explore new products or markets to increase revenue.
 So, keeping an eye on the current market trends is crucial for the long run.